sukhijaa/simpleQuizApp/README.md

 ## About the Framework
-Framework is very modular designed keeping a huge level of customization in mind.
+Framework is very modular and is designed keeping a huge level of customization in mind.

 #### QuizAppWrapper HOC
-This is the first DOM element and hence aligns the playing area as the view
+This is the first DOM element and hence aligns the playing area as per the view area
 <br/>
 So responsiveness is achieved even without media queries.
 <br/>
 Also, for current scope, its a static HOC.
-We can make it dynamic by passing different paramters for different screens and hecne we can have a different theme for different routes just by making changes in 1 hOC
+We can make it dynamic by passing different parameters for different screens and hence we can have a different theme for different routes just by making changes in 1 HOC

-#### MaterialUIStyles HOC for Metrial UI Integration
+#### MaterialUIStyles HOC for Material UI Integration
-This HOC actually injects classes object into the WrappedComponent and hecne Material UI components can be conigured and styled using the function that is passed down to this HOC
+This HOC actually injects classes object into the WrappedComponent and hence Material UI components can be configured and styled using the function that is passed down to this HOC
 <br/>
-This again modularises the code alot since now we can easily bifurcate styles with code
+This again modularizes the code alot since now we can easily bifurcate styles with code

 Other than this, App makes aggressive use of Functional Components.